-You need to get with the times and start expanding your presence on social media sites, instead of endlessly chasing the latest SEO tricks.
+You need to get on with the times and start expanding your presence on social media sites instead of endlessly chasing the latest SEO tricks.

 Don’t look at us where we are today, but look at the direction we are moving and what we are focusing on, the big five are the mobile web, local search, social, blended results in the search engine results and HTML5.

-- Build an active, engaged presence on social networking sites – this isn’t exactly rocket science… if social media engagement is a new ranking factor, you simply can’t benefit if you aren’t there.
+- Build an active, engaged presence on social networking sites – this isn’t exactly rocket science.
+If social media engagement is a new ranking factor, you simply can’t benefit if you are not there.
 If you haven’t already, now is the time to build profiles on these sites and invest time in connecting with your followers.

 - Encourage your readers to share your content – smart marketers know that assuming people will take the action you want without you explicitly telling them to do so is a lost cause.
 You have to use strong calls to action in your posts, encouraging readers to share your content via social networks if they found it useful.

-And most importantly, this doesn’t mean you should give up on traditional SEO.
-In March 2010, The Register reported that only 20% of searches on Google were personalized, and although that number is growing, there’s no way it will be 100% of all internet users.
+And, most importantly, this doesn’t mean you should give up on traditional SEO.
+In March 2010, The Register reported that only 20% of searches on Google were personalized, and although that number is growing, there’s no way it’ll account for 100% of all internet searches.

-There will always be people who hate social networking or refuse to build the Google Profile.
-These people will only ever see the traditional search engine results, so you still need to follow all of the regular SEO best practices.
+There will always be people who hate social networking or refuse to build Google Profile.
+These people will only ever see the traditional search engine results, so you still need to follow all of the best practices of regular SEO.

 There’s no doubt that traditional SEO is slowly fading in importance when you compare it with the new social optimization indicators.
-So if you aren’t yet active in the social media world, you better start running because you don’t have time to walk.
+So, if you aren’t yet active in the social media world, you’d better start running because you don’t have time to walk.

 How do you think social media will impact SEO over the next year?